-A superbly figured Scottish William IV mahogany chest of drawers of unusual inverted break-front form, featuring magnificent turned Highland cattle horn knobs inlaid with mother-of-pearl,
+A superbly figured William IV mahogany chest of drawers of unusual inverted break-front form, featuring magnificent turned green horn knobs inlaid with mother-of-pearl,

-Three inverted and recessed front deep drawers featuring highly attractive turned Highland cattle horn knobs inlaid with mother of pearl florets, surmounted by a single shallow 'hidden' top drawer.
-Each of the three deep drawers carved and beaded to the inverted front out of a single piece of three-inch thick Jamaican mahogany, the top molded out of a single plank of mahogany.
+Three inverted and recessed concave-fronted deep drawers in superbly figured & book matched Cuban mahogany, featuring highly attractive turned green cattle horn knobs inlaid with mother of pearl florets, surmounted by a single shallow 'hidden' top drawer in the freize.
+Each of the three deep drawers carved and cock-beaded to the inverted front out of a single piece of three-inch thick Cuban flame mahogany, the top molded out of a single plank of mahogany with ogee-stepped edge.

 The chest stands upon a concave-fronted inverted breakfront plinth.